fantasyland/fantasy-land/implementations.md

 * [Sanctuary](https://github.com/plaid/sanctuary) is a refuge from unsafe JavaScript.
 It provides FL-compatible Either and Maybe types.
 * [Fluture](https://github.com/Avaq/Fluture) is a high-performance monadic alternative to Promises.
 * [Ramda Adjunct](https://github.com/char0n/ramda-adjunct) is a community-maintained extension of Ramda
+* [Zoom JS](https://github.com/dustinws/zoom) is a collection of common monads and monad transformers for javascript.

 Conforming implementations are encouraged to promote the Fantasy Land logo: